Spring Garden Revival

 Sudbury’s neighborhoods present diverse conditions for artificial grass installation:

-• North Sudbury: Glacial till soils, poor drainage, large lots, mature trees, Conservation Commission oversight near wetlands.
+• North Sudbury: Glacial till soils, poor drainage, large lots, mature trees, Conservation Commission oversight

 Sudbury Municipal Ordinances for Installation Equipment Operation & Commercial Service Standards